joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/04/15/opinion/iran-drone-war.html

 **Jury Finds Live Nation Acts as a Monopoly in a Victory for States**\
-`The music industry colossus that includes Ticketmaster was found to have violated antitrust laws by using its dominance in the industry to stifle competition.`\
+`In a verdict that could have far-reaching consequences in the music industry, the live colossus that includes Ticketmaster was found to have violated antitrust laws.`\
 https://www.nytimes.com/2026/04/15/arts/music/live-nation-antitrust-trial-verdict-monopoly.html

 **Senate Republicans Again Block Bid to Limit Trump’s Iran War Powers**\